gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ## Network Interfaces

 The `networkInterfaces` field of `WorkerConfig` allows attaching multiple network interfaces (NICs) to each instance in a worker pool.
-The primary use case is **Elastic Fabric Adapter (EFA)** for high-bandwidth, low-latency RDMA networking on GPU and HPC instances (e.g. `p4d.24xlarge`, `p5.48xlarge`).
+The primary use case is **Elastic Fabric Adapter (EFA)** for high-bandwidth, low-latency RDMA networking on GPU and HPC instances (e.g. `p4d.24xlarge`, `p5.48xlarge`, `p6e-gb200.36xlarge`).

-### Multi-NIC EFA via index ranges

-Instances like `p4d.24xlarge` have multiple network cards (4 cards, 1 EFA per card).
-Instead of declaring each NIC manually, use `networkCardIndexRange` together with `deviceIndexRange` to expand into N NICs in lockstep.
-The example below configures 1 `efa` NIC (the primary) and 3 `efa-only` NICs (4 NICs total):
+The shape mirrors AWS's [recommended baseline configuration](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-acc-inst-types.html):

+- The primary NIC is at `networkCardIndex: 0, deviceIndex: 0` and uses `type: interface` (or `efa`).
+It cannot be `efa-only`.
+- For each additional network card, AWS recommends one EFA-only NIC at `deviceIndex: 0`.
+- Optionally, a secondary EFA-only NIC may be added on `networkCardIndex: 0, deviceIndex: 1` if card 0 supports EFA.

+### Example: P5/P5e (32 network cards) with one EFA-only NIC per card

 ```yaml
 spec: